Bi-Lipshitz Embedding of Ultrametric Cantor Sets into Euclidean Spaces: Introduction

-\begin{theo} The tiling space of a Sturmian sequence $x$ associated with the irrational number $\alpha\in (0,1)$ is $f$-embbedable if and only if $\alpha$ has bounded type, namely if and only if its continued fraction expansion has bounded partial quotients. \end{theo}
+\begin{theo} The tiling space of a Sturmian sequence $x$ associated with the irrational number $\alpha\in (0,1)$ is $f$-embeddable if and only if $\alpha$ has bounded type, that is if and only if its continued fraction expansion has bounded partial quotients.
+In particular for Lebesgue-almost every $\alpha$ this tiling space is not $f$-embeddable. \end{theo}